lmk4824/digital-garden-jekyll-template/_notes/The Handmaid's Tale/Readers Notes.md

 - [[Offred]] has a "pass"
 	- what is this pass for?
-		- it seems to be a for of id card (pg.
+		- it seems to be a form of identification card (pg.
 66)

 - [[Offred]]'s room is [[Suicide]] "proof"